Return to Work

 (2) The commission may suspend, reduce or terminate any compensation otherwise payable to a worker where the worker fails to comply with subsection (1).

-58.1 (1) Where the commission receives a request from a worker's employer for medical information related to an injured worker and the commission believes that providing the information to the employer is reasonably necessary for the determination of the worker's fitness to return to work, the commission may provide the information to the employer.
+68. (1) Where the commission receives a request from a worker's employer for medical information related to the worker and the commission believes that disclosing the information to the employer is reasonably necessary for the determination of the worker's fitness to return to work, the commission may disclose the information to the employer.

-(2) Where the commission provides an employer with information about a worker under subsection (1), the worker is considered to have consented to the provision of the information.
+(2) Where the commission discloses information about a worker to an employer under subsection (1), the worker is considered to have consented to the disclosure of the information.

-(3) The commission shall inform a worker where it provides information about him or her to his or her employer under subsection (1).
+(3) The commission shall inform a worker where it discloses information about the worker to the worker's employer under subsection (1).

-89. (1) An employer shall co-operate in the early and safe return to work of a worker injured in his or her employment by,
+100. (1) An employer shall co-operate in the early and safe return to work of a worker injured during employment by

 (a) contacting the worker as soon as possible after the injury occurs and maintaining communication throughout the period of the worker's recovery;